UniMath/agda-unimath/src/univalent-combinatorics/classical-finite-types.lagda.md

+---
-# The classical definition of the finite types
+title: The classical definition of the standard finite types
+---

 ```agda
 {-# OPTIONS --without-K --exact-split #-}